psychlopsdev/PsychlopsJS/import/doc/Polygon.md

 ### Translation

 `Polygon& centering()`
-:place the Polygon at center of the window.
+: place the Polygon at center of the window.

 `Polygon& centering(x, y)`
 `Polygon& centering(Point new_center)`